How Many Calories Do You Burn in a Sauna

 • 4.
 Detox Deluxe: Sweat out the bad stuff!
 Saunas can help your body bid farewell to toxins, including heavy metals and chemicals.

 • 5.
-Muscle Mender: Post-workout aches?
+Muscle Mender: Do you have post-workout aches?
 Saunas can accelerate muscle recovery, making them a favorite for fitness enthusiasts.

 • 6.
 Sauna Suits Craze: These sweat-inducing suits mimic sauna benefits, amplifying your workout’s calorie-burning power.
 Just remember to stay hydrated!